Tar command Compress and Extract Archives

 #tar -xjvf data.tar.gz

-extracting an compressed archive
+Extracting a compressed archive

-Preserving SELinux context when adding files to the archive
+Preserving SELinux context

-• Create two directories for the practice: reg and ext.
+• Create two directories: reg and ext.

-• Switch to both directories one-by-one and extract the copied archive files.
+• Switch to both directories one by one and extract the copied archive files.

-preserve SELinux context tar archive
+Example of SELinux context tar archive

 ComputerNetworkingNotes Linux Tutorials Tar command Compress and Extract Archives